-- 1. PCS Supervisor must meet the following documented minimum qualifications: - a.
+- 1. PCS Supervisor- A person who meets the following documented minimum qualifications: - a.
 Is at least 18 years of age; - b.
 Has a high school diploma or its equivalent; - c.
-Is responsible and mature and exhibits empathy, listening skills, and other personal qualities which will enable the PCS Supervisor to understand the problems of persons with disabilities; - d.
-Has demonstrated the ability to read, write, speak, and understand the English language; and
+Is responsible and mature and exhibits empathy, listening skills and other personal qualities which will enable the PCS Supervisor to understand the problems of persons with disabilities; - d.
+Has demonstrated the ability to read, write, speak, and understand the English language; and - e.

-MTL 18/23

-DIVISION OF HEALTH CARE FINANCING AND POLICY Section: 2803

-MEDICAID SERVICES MANUAL Subject: POLICY

-- e.
 Meets all qualifications of a Personal Care Assistant (PCA) as detailed below. - 2.
 The PCS Supervisor shall oversee the daily operations of the PCS being delivered in the school.
 The PCS Supervisor shall appoint another qualified employee to assume the responsibilities of the PCS Supervisor in the case of their absence.
 The responsibilities of the PCS Supervisor include, without limitation: - a.
 Ensuring that all PCAs under their supervision are qualified and properly trained; - b.
-Ensuring that the initial SFASP of each student is completed and that the PCA to provide the PCS to the student is capable of providing the services necessary to meet those needs: - c.
-Providing oversight and direction for PCAs as necessary to ensuring that the students receive needed PCS, each PCA must receive at least one hour of direct supervision a year; and - d.
-Ensure that: - 1.
-Students are not abused, neglected, or exploited by a PCA or another member of the staff of the LEA/SEA; and - 2.
-Suspected cases of abuse, neglect, or exploitation of a student are reported in the manner prescribed in NRS 432B.220. - 3.
-Personal Care Assistant (PCA) must meet the following documented minimum qualifications: - a.
+Ensuring that the initial SFASP of each student is completed and that the PCA to provide the PCS to the student is capable of providing the services necessary to meet those needs; - c.
+Providing oversight and direction for PCAs as necessary to ensuring that the students receive needed PCS, each PCA must receive at least one hour of direct supervision a year; and

+DRAFT CL

+DIVISION OF HEALTH CARE FINANCING AND POLICY Section: 2803

+MEDICAID SERVICES MANUAL Subject: POLICY

+- d.
+Ensure that: - (1) Students are not abused, neglected, or exploited by a PCA or another member of the staff of the LEA/SEA; and - (2) Suspected cases of abuse, neglect, or exploitation of a student are reported in the manner prescribed in NRS 432B.220. - 3.
+Personal Care Assistant (PCA) A person who meets the following documented minimum qualifications: - a.
 Be at least 18 years of age; - b.
-Be responsible, mature, exhibit empathy, listening skills, and other personal qualities which will enable the PCA to understand the problems of persons with disabilities; - c.
-Demonstrate the ability to read, write, speak, and communicate effectively in the language of the student receiving the PCS. - d.
-Demonstrate the ability to meet the needs of the students of the LEA/SEA by having the ability and skills for all tasks listed in the SFASP; and - e.
+Maintain records and provide to the DHCFP, upon request, documentation that the PCA is in compliance with NAC 441A.375 with regard to tuberculosis (TB) testing. - c.
+Be responsible, mature, exhibit empathy, listening skills, and other personal qualities which will enable the PCA to understand the problems of persons with disabilities; - d.
+Demonstrate the ability to read, write, speak, and communicate effectively in the language of the student receiving the PCS. - e.
+Demonstrate the ability to meet the needs of the students of the LEA/SEA by having the ability and skills for all tasks listed in the SFASP; and - f.
 Within the 90 days immediately preceding the date on which the PCA begins providing the services to a student and at least annually thereafter, complete not less than eight hours of training related to providing for the needs of the students of the LEA/SEA and limitation on the PCS provided by the LEA/SEA.
-The training must include, without limitation, training concerning:
+The training must include, without limitation, training concerning: - (1) Duties and responsibilities of PCA and the appropriate techniques for providing PCS including the written documentation of PCS provided; - (2) Recognizing and responding to emergencies, including, without limitation, fires and medical emergencies; - (3) Dealing with the adverse behaviors of the student; - (4) Nutrition and hydration, including, without limitation, special diets and meal preparation and service;